-Another way to obtain symbolic linkages, is by using the V-type address constant. subsection "Data Definition Instructions" in Section 5 contains the details pertinent to writing a V-type address constant.
+Another way to obtain symbolic linkages, by using the V-type address constant.
+"Data subsection Definition The Instructions" in Section 5 conta details pertinent to writing a contains the V-type address constant.
 It is sufficient here to note that this constant may be considered an indirect linkage point.
 It is created from an externally defined symbol, but that symbol does not have to be identified by an EXTRN or WXTRN statement.
 The V-type address constant may be used for external branch references (i.e., for effecting branches to other programs).
 It may not be used for external data references (i.e., for referring to data in other programs).